 KING COUNTY, SEATTLE SUED FOR KEEPING KIDS IN SOLITARY

-A federal lawsuit filed in October 2017, claimed that the King County Jail or Maleng Regional Justice Center (RJC) in Kent, which holds some youth charged as adults, places youth — especially those with disabilities — in solitary confinement.
+According to a federal lawsuit filed by Columbia Legal Services in October 2017, the King County Jail or Maleng Regional Justice Center (RJC) in Kent, which holds some youth charged as adults, places youth — especially those with disabilities — in solitary confinement.
 These young people are held in cells on an isolation unit for 23 or 24 hours a day for weeks or months at a time.
 Youth have no access to programming, treatment, or education.
 Notably, almost 90% of youth held at the RJC and charged as adults are youth of color.

 The American Civil Liberties Union of Washington brought a lawsuit against Grays Harbor County, alleging that a 16-year old was held in solitary confinement multiple times totaling 75 days, almost always as punishment for “bad behavior.”
 Read the complaint.
 Between 2013 and 2016, the child was repeatedly held in Grays Harbor County Juvenile Detention Facility for minor probation violations.
 He was held in a padded cell or isolation room for at least 23 hours a day with only peanut butter and jelly sandwiches.
 The child was not permitted visits from his mother and, on at least one occasion, was held in a room, “spattered with food and blood, with a feces-covered grate over a hole in the ground to use for a toilet.”